msabal/SDP-pred-mig/README.md

-# Risk and reward of shoreline habitats shape optimal salmon migration with implications for habitat restoration
+# Habitat restoration shapes risk-reward tradeoffs, movement behavior, and fitness in migrating juvenile salmon

-This repository accompanies the paper: ADD CITATION
+This repository accompanies the paper: **ADD CITATION**

 ## Abstract
-Risk-reward dynamics are critical drivers of animal migrations.
-However, it is often unknown how risk-reward dynamics affect fine-scale migration behavior or how that can be integrated into conservation and management.
-Juvenile salmon migrate along highly altered river shorelines where risk-reward dynamics may explain variation in pauses during this vulnerable life stage and inform the billion-dollar industry of habitat restoration.
-We used an optimality model simulating juvenile salmon fine-scale migration behavior to examine how risk-reward mechanisms may influence the proportion of pauses between natural and altered river shorelines.
-Next, we evaluated whether habitat restoration can increase salmon fitness even if natural habitats attract more predators and how the quantity of natural habitat affects the diversity of movement choices, growth, survival, and fitness.
-We found that habitat-dependent risk dynamics (predator abundance and salmon escape ability) exhibited a stronger effect increasing the proportion of pauses in natural habitats compared to reward dynamics (foraging gain and energy refugia).
-However, it can still be optimal for salmon to pause at natural shorelines, despite 30% more predators, if sufficient  benefits among escape ability, foraging gain, and/or energy refugia are present (restoration quality).
-As the quantity of natural habitats increased, it was optimal for salmon to pause more during outmigration to take advantage of risk-reward benefits, which increased river growth, and survival rates, and the probability of returning as an adult (fitness).
-Synthesis and applications: Our model shows how risk- and reward mechanisms may contribute to a previously unexplained fine-scale pattern of salmon pausing more atmovement in natural vs. altered shorelines.
-Risk-reward tradeoffs were especially relevant for management implications.
-Our results suggest that habitat restoration should not be avoided due to fear of increasing predator abundances but should focus on supporting diverse beneficial ecological mechanisms.
-The benefits of natural shorelines ultimately increased fitness despite lower cumulative migration survival to the ocean, which is a metric many consider to be maximized for salmon success.
+1)	Habitat restoration can often fail to benefit target species.
+This failure can result from a lack of understanding about how animals use restored sites with novel risk-reward tradeoffs and connections between behavior and fitness.

+2)	We developed a dynamic state variable model, which predicts juvenile salmon outmigration behavior as a function of habitat-dependent ecological factors, physiology, and fitness.
+We used the model to explore how risk-reward tradeoffs between natural and altered shorelines shape optimal salmon outmigration.
+Specifically, we asked: which ecological factors most influence the frequency of pauses, what happens if predators are also attracted to restored sites, and how do fitness benefits relate to the quantity of restored habitat?

+3)	We found that risk-related factors (predator abundance, salmon vulnerability) had stronger independent influences on salmon pausing at restored sites compared to reward factors (foraging gain, energy refugia).
+However, it often remained optimal for salmon to pause at natural shorelines due to these other ecological benefits despite added predation risk (15% higher predator abundance).
+As the quantity of natural habitats increased, salmon shifted from a “go fast” to “go slow” outmigration strategy to maximize fitness.

+4)	*Synthesis and applications*: A behavioral perspective can inform habitat restoration design for single species management.
+Our model suggests that restoration efforts can provide fitness benefits that outweigh increased risk if predators are also attracted to restored habitats.
+Our model suggests that more natural habitats benefit salmon fitness and may increase diversity in outmigration behaviors.

 ## Usage Notes

-Models, analyses, and figures were generated using R software - R Core Team (2023). _R: A Language and Environment for Statistical Computing_.
+Models, analyses, and figures were generated using R statistical programming language - R Core Team (2023). _R: A Language and Environment for Statistical Computing_.
 R Foundation for Statistical Computing, Vienna, Austria.
   <https://www.R-project.org/>

-Some parameter symbols differ between the R script and the current manuscript draft.
+### 1. Some parameter symbols differ between the R script and the current manuscript draft.

 | R Script Symbol | Manuscript Symbol | Description                      |
 |-----------------|-------------------|----------------------------------|